seanpm2001/SeansLifeArchive_Images_AdCap_Y2025/2025/05_May/24/README.md

 - My session was skipped today. - 2024, Saturday, December 7th to 2025, Saturday, February 22nd
 - On Capitalist Mars today, I made a little amount of progress, before leaving for the weekly event. - 2025, Saturday, March 1st
 - My session was skipped today. - 2025, Saturday, March 8th to 2025, Saturday, May 10th
+- On Capitalist Mars today, I made a little amount of progress, before doing an angel claim, making most of my progress back, then leaving for the weekly event. - 2025, Saturday, May 17th

 </details>

-- On Capitalist Mars today, I made a little amount of progress, before doing an angel claim, making most of my progress back, then leaving for the weekly event. - 2025, Saturday, May 17th
+- On Capitalist Mars today, I made a little amount of progress, playing for a while, before wrapping up, and leaving for the weekly event. - 2025, Saturday, May 24th

 </details>